maueroats/teaching--2020-2021/content/intermediate-cs/ch20/chase.md

   its length is (say) 5.

-### First we will make the "1/3 of the distance" chase
+### Basic: we will make the "1/20 of the distance" chase

 The `next-change` function will tell how to adjust the current position of the square based on the goal position of the mouse.

     next-change: posn(goal) posn(current) -> posn

-### Next we will make the "speed = 10" chase
+### Advanced: make the "speed = 3" chase

-In this the length of next-change is adjusted to be 10.
+A variation on this is to make the square chase the mouse at a "constant speed" of 3 pixels every mouse motion.
+This done by making a helper function `scale-to-3: posn -> posn` that adjusts the posn so its length is always 3 (assume the posn is not (0,0)).